aptech/docs/docs/CR-sampleData.rst

     replace = 1;

-    //Take a sample of 5 rows of 'x' with replacement sample = sampleData(x, 5, replace);
+    // Take a sample of 5 rows of 'x' with replacement sample = sampleData(x, 5, replace);

 After running the code above, sample is equal to: